tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 that the record consumes the entire rest of the data in the lower level transport.
 In this case it is not possible to have multiple DTLSCiphertext format records without length fields in the same datagram.
 In stream-oriented transports (e.g., TCP), the length field MUST be present.
 For use over other transports length information may be inferred from the underlying layer.

 Normal DTLS does not provide a mechanism for suppressing the sequence number field entirely.
-When cTLS is used on top of a reliable transport, sequence numbers are suppressed and the `suppressSequenceNumber` flag in the compression profile is set (see {{template-based-specialization}}).
+When cTLS is used on top of a reliable transport, sequence numbers MUST be suppressed and the `suppressSequenceNumber` flag in the compression profile is set (see {{template-based-specialization}}).
 Consequently, the the S bit MUST be cleared.

 ## Handshake Layer